 - Azure Storage standard accounts support higher ingress limit by request.
 To request an increase, contact Azure Support.

 Scope Metric Namespace Metric Aggregation Threshold namespaces-name Event Hub standard metrics Incoming bytes Sum 80% of max ingress per alert evaluation period.
-For example, limit is 1 MB/s per unit (TU or PU) and five units used.
+For example, limit is 1 MB/s per unit ("TU" or "PU") and five units used.
 Threshold is 1200 MB per 5-minutes evaluation period namespaces-name Event Hub standard metrics Incoming requests Count 80% of max events per alert evaluation period.
-For example, limit is 1000/s per unit (TU or PU) and five units used.
+For example, limit is 1000/s per unit ("TU" or ""PU") and five units used.
 Threshold is 1200000 per 5-minutes evaluation period namespaces-name Event Hub standard metrics Quota Exceeded Errors Count Between 1% of request.
-For example, requests per 5 minutes is 600000.
-Threshold is 6000 per 5-minutes evaluation period
+For example, requests per 5-minute is 600000.
+Threshold is 6000 per 5-minute evaluation period

 Alert remediation actions

-- Use separate event hub namespace for export that isn't shared with non-monitoring data.
+- Use separate Event Hubs namespace for export that isn't shared with non-monitoring data.

 - Configure Auto-inflate feature to automatically scale up and increase the number of throughput units to meet usage needs

 - Verify increase of throughput units to accommodate data volume

 - Use 'Premium' or 'Dedicated' tiers for higher throughput

 Data export rule defines the destination and tables for which data is exported.
 You can create 10 rules in 'enable' state in your workspace, more rules are allowed in 'disable' state.
 Storage Account must be unique across rules in workspace.
 Multiple rules can use the same Event Hubs namespace when sending to separate Event Hubs.

 - You can include tables that aren't yet supported in export, and no data will be exported for these until the tables are supported.